thieu1995/deforce/README.md

                               obj_name="CEL", optimizer="OriginalWOA", optimizer_paras=opt_paras, verbose=True, seed=42)
 ```

-3) After you define the model, do something with it
+3) After you define the `model`, do something with it
 + Use provides functions to train, predict, and evaluate model

 ```python